hasithaa/bal.tips/content/learn-syntax/expr/literals.md

 weight : 06-05-00-00-00
 ---

-This section covers the [Literals](https://ballerina.io/spec/lang/2022R1/#section_6.5) section of the Ballerina Language spec.
+Let's see what are the literals supported.
+Check the [Literals](https://ballerina.io/spec/lang/2022R1/#section_6.5) section of the Ballerina Language spec too.

 <!--more-->

+Here is the summary.

 {{<md class="center-ele center-txt tip-data">}}
 Type | Description | Example